dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 - `lib/build`: All source code and assets for the Dialtone library.
 - `lib/dist`: The compiled bundle will be output here upon `npm run build`.
 - `lib/build/fonts`: Fonts we wish to bundle with Dialtone (woff2 format).
-- `lib/build/less`: Less files defining our styles. they are processed and transpiled to CSS on build.
+- `lib/build/less`: LESS files defining our styles. they are processed and transpiled to CSS on build.
 - `lib/build/svg`: SVGs used for icons and spot illustrations.
 See [adding icons](https://dialpad.design/design/icons/adding/) for instructions on how to add icons into Dialtone.

-For folder structure of the doc site see the [Eleventy section](#eleventy) of this document.
+For folder structure of the doc site, see the [Eleventy section](#eleventy) of this document.

 ### Testing